 Florida Department of Transportation

-(Black PR Wire) TALLAHASSEE, Fla. – The Coke Zero Sugar 400 is a fan-favorite event that brings together NASCAR racing with pageantry and patriotism for a memorable Independence Day weekend celebration.
-It includes some of the most exciting racing of the season, as drivers battle for a coveted Daytona victory.
-The Florida Department of Transportation (FDOT) encourages motorists traveling to and from the event to use the FL511 Mobile App for current roadway conditions.
+(Black PR Wire) TALLAHASSEE, Fla. – In the month of August, a new school year gets underway for hundreds of thousands of students statewide.
+The Florida Department of Transportation (FDOT) encourages motorists traveling to and from school or a school-related event, to use the FL511 Mobile App for current roadway conditions.

 The Florida 511 (FL511) Advanced Traveler Information System (ATIS) is the state’s official source for traffic and travel information.
 This public information service is accessible by mobile app, website in English and Spanish, Twitter messages, Facebook, Instagram, text alerts and more.
-FL511 provides camera snapshots on major Florida roads, so users can see road conditions throughout the state.
+The FL511 App, website, and Twitter feeds provide information on Florida’s interstates, toll roads and other major metropolitan roadways, allowing drivers to avoid unnecessary delays, as well as receive updates on accidents, congestion, construction and more.
+FL511 provides camera snapshots on major Florida roads, so users can see current road conditions such as information about congestion, message signs, incidents, construction and much more in FL511 covered areas in Florida.
 The goal is to provide information about current conditions to keep traffic moving safely and efficiently.
-To accomplish its goal, FL511 offers the latest information on transportation services and conditions throughout Florida, 24 hours a day, seven days a week.
+To accomplish its goal, FL511 provides the latest traffic information, 24 hours a day, seven days a week.

 # # #